Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (d) the Professor’s contribution to national public life.

-11.4 The Vice-Chancellor and President submits a nomination for award of the title Emeritus Professor, via a memorandum outlining the candidate’s achievements or service to the University to the Honorary Awards Committee for consideration and recommendation to Council for approval.
+11.8 Nominations for the award of the title Emeritus Professor that are supported by the Vice-Chancellor and President are submitted to the Honorary Awards Committee for consideration and recommendation to Council for approval.

 12. Nominations for the award of the title Distinguished Companion of the University

-12.2 The Director, People and Culture will advise the Vice-Chancellor and President when notice of retirement or resignation of a Senior Professional staff member.
+12.2 The Director, People and Culture advises the Vice-Chancellor and President when notice of retirement or resignation of a Senior Professional staff member has been given.

 (a) how the staff member has rendered sustained and distinguished service to the University; and